Alcohol and Mental Health

 Taking care of our body is taking care of our mind.

-5. Strength in Numbers: Relationships as Resilience
+5. Find Strength in Your Relationships

 Having a strong support system is crucial to healing.